info201b-au20/group6-project/README.md

 #### where did you download the data?
 From the website [insideairbnb.com](http://insideairbnb.com/get-the-data.html) which contains a collection of Airbnb datasets for various cities/locations.
 #### How was the data collected or generated?
 Make sure to explain who collected the data (not necessarily the same people that host the data), and who or what the data is about?
 The data is sourced from publicly available information from Airbnb.
+We can assume the data then was collected by Airbnb themselves whenever new listings are created on their website.
+Each row in the dataset represents a listing each with a variety of features (columns) such as host acceptance rates, neighborhood, longitude/latitude, host listings, amenities, etc.
 #### How many observations (rows) are in your Data
 3340 rows
 #### How many features (columns) are in the data?